Aegean Marine Life Sanctuary

 POWERED BY RENEWABLE ENERGY RESOURCES

-Α specially designed, 10KW autonomous photovoltaic unit powers the AMLS building using state of the art technology for efficient energy production.
+Α specially designed, 10 kW autonomous photovoltaic unit powers the AMLS building using state-of-the-art technology for efficient energy production.
 Comprising 32 solar panels covering 100% of the current needs for the sanctuary building and the anticipated future requirements.

-On site two electrical generators and a biodiesel converter will operate as a backup for tasks requiring higher amounts of electricity.
+On site, two electrical generators and a biodiesel converter will operate as a backup for tasks requiring higher amounts of electricity.
 The generators will run on biodiesel from recycled cooking oil provided by local restaurants.
-This offers a sustainable solution to the local community eliminating the need for management of this waste.
+This offers a sustainable solution to the local community, eliminating the need for management of this waste.

 WATER & ENERGY SUPPLY

-Water is provided to the AMLS building through the collection of rainwater and at a later stage this will be coupled by installing a solar powered desalination system.
+Water is provided to the AMLS building through the collection of rainwater, and at a later stage, this will be coupled with the installation of a solar-powered desalination system.
 Grey water will be recycled and used for irrigation.
-In this way, the building will be completely autonomous with zero carbon footprint.
+In this way, the building will be completely autonomous with a zero carbon footprint.
 All needs are covered by renewable sources, educating and inspiring both on-site and online visitors.
+We aim for this system of operation to become a model for electricity and water supply, with a relatively small cost and zero impact on the landscape.

 ANTIBACTERIAL COPPER

+Copper has been used throughout millennia, and more recently, its natural antimicrobial properties are also being widely acknowledged.
 The AMLS will host the first veterinary clinic in the world to use antibacterial copper surfaces to minimise the transfer of diseases.

 NATURAL ENRICHMENT PROCESSES